wildmountainfarms/solarthing/solar/README.md

 # Detailed Solar Implementation
-Shows set up for Outback MATE and Renogy Rover communication
+Some information about how this program works with solar products.

 Ready to get started?
-Go to the [quickstart](../docs/quickstart.md)!
+Go to the **[QUICKSTART](../docs/quickstart.md)**!

+---

 ## About
 Outback Mate products have a serial port on them that prints data every second for each device connected.